MONKE-source/aspa/README.md

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

-## About me

-I'm Caleb Han, a passionate Software Engineer specialising in the React framework.
-You can check me out [here](https://calebhan.vercel.app/).
-Currently a Secondary 4 student in the School of Science and Technology, Singapore studying for the GCE O-level examinations.

-NOTE: All information correct as per time of writing (9 January 2024).